Hagerman Pass is a beautiful but not easy drive in Colorado

 How long does it take to drive the road to Hagerman Pass?

 It's extremely scenic, with many places to camp along the road.
 It is known for its variety of scenery.
 Plan a fair amount of time for this trail, as it's very long, and don’t forget your camera.
-The drive is definitely worth it.
 There are many excellent photo opportunities with panoramic views, scenic lakes and fall colors.
 Looking over Turquoise Reservoir, this high mountain pass is a great summer destination, and easily accessed from Leadville.
 At the top of the pass there are great views of the Turquoise Lake area to the east and the Hunter-Fryingpan Wilderness to the southwest.

 Pic: Kristofer Carlstedt